 The financial rules or rules regarding the payment of fees contained in this document should be read in conjunction with the fees yearbook of the UFS, which is updated annually.
-In the event of a possible discrepancy between the provisions, the decision of the relevant Deputy Vice-Chancellor will be enforced.
+In the event of a possible discrepancy between the provisions, the decision of the relevant vice-rector will be enforced.